 Getting students to take their reading assignments seriously is a constant battle.
 Even syllabus language just short of death threats, firmly stated admonitions regularly delivered in class, and the unannounced pop quiz slapped on desks when nobody answers questions about the reading don’t necessarily change student behaviors or attitudes.
 So what can be done?

 Despite the correlation between reading and course success, many students remain committed to trying to get by without doing the reading, or only doing it very superficially, or only doing it just prior to exam dates.
 In return, some exasperated instructors fall into the trap of using valuable class time to summarize key points of the readings.

-Featuring 11 articles from The Teaching Professor, this special report was created to give faculty new ways of attacking an age-old problem.
-Articles in the report include:
+Featuring 11 articles from The Teaching Professor, this special report was created to give faculty new ways of attacking an age-old problem:

 - Enhancing Students’ Readiness to Learn

 - What Textbook Reading Teaches Students

 - Helping Students Use Their Textbooks More Effectively